Model-agnostic search of gravitational wave echoes in LVK data: Performance validation on real data

 For parameter estimation, Figure~\ref{fig:posterior1} presents the corner plots for several key intrinsic parameters, and Table~\ref{tab:injectResult} lists the inferred values for all search parameters.
-As expected, estimation precision improves as the signal duration $T$ increases.
-The new likelihood shows better precision on the spacing $\Delta f$ and the width $1/\tau$ compared to the old likelihood, demonstrating its enhanced parameter estimation capability through the inclusion of phase information.
-The inferred upper frequency bound $f_{\rm max}$ approaches the prior limit $1.1f_{\rm RD}\approx 274$\,Hz, while the lower bound $f_{\rm min}$ clusters around $140$\,Hz, consistent with the frequency band containing the \ac{SNR}-dominant \acp{QNM} (see Figure~\ref{fig:waveform}).
-Among all parameters, the spacing $\Delta f$ is determined most accurately, as the search band must include at least ten \acp{QNM}.
 Overall, the inferred values of the six intrinsic parameters for injections on real data are consistent with those obtained with Gaussian noise~\cite{Wu:2023wfv}, demonstrating the negligible effect of residual non-Gaussian artifacts on both echo detection and parameter estimation.
+Because the injected signal is a benchmark waveform rather than the \ac{UniEw} search template, these parameters do not have direct injected counterparts.
+As noted earlier, however, the \ac{UniEw} template is designed to capture the dominant \acp{QNM} of the realistic spectrum, with its parameters providing an estimate of the average mode properties.
+For this injected signal, the mode spacing varies only slightly within the inferred frequency range, and the inferred spacing $\Delta f$ of \ac{UniEw} is consistent with the expected nearly uniform comblike spacing of the dominant modes in the searched band, with a characteristic scale approximately given by $1/t_d$.
+The inferred upper frequency bound $f_{\rm max}$ approaches the prior limit $1.1f_{\rm RD}\approx 274$\,Hz, while the lower bound $f_{\rm min}$ clusters around $140$\,Hz.
+This is consistent with the frequency band that contains the SNR-dominant \acp{QNM} (see Figure~\ref{fig:waveform}), and matches the fact that the inferred \ac{SNR} is only slightly below the injected value.
+Using the posterior median values of $\tau$ and $\Delta f$, we obtain an effective estimate $1/|\ln\mathcal{R}_{\rm eff}|\approx \tau\Delta f\approx 76$ within the searched band, which is broadly consistent with the theoretical expectation discussed in Ref.~\cite{Wu:2023wfv}.
 For the detector response, the posterior of the only free parameter $\phi_{HL,0}$ successfully recovers the injected value, validating the relaxation of its prior to the full $2\pi$ range.
+Together, these results validate that the simple \ac{UniEw} template can effectively capture dominant long-lived-\ac{QNM} content of the injected echo signal in real detector noise and provide useful effective parameter estimates.

 In summary, the results for background noise and injection tests on real detector noise align with expectations from idealized studies, validating that the proposed search pipeline performs robustly under realistic conditions.
 This validation provides a solid foundation for applying the method to real gravitational-wave data.